 - Project Installation of a district heating main in Temple Meads

-- Main Contractor CP Groundworks
+- Principal Contractor CP Groundworks

 - Key Benefit Varied bracing system installed to coincide with planned service crossings